 Where I used to live (not the Mediterranean) I used to walk to work and the sea below was sometimes that color exactly.
 The sea pictures chosen here are similar but slightly less green.

 But when research started it became clear that different people had a different understanding of what turquoise is.
 To some it is light blue-green, to others, it is a light blue.
-Curious, I even asked the lady in the lady in the sewing shop could she point out the turquoise cotton.
+Curious, I even asked the lady in the sewing shop could she point out the turquoise cotton.
 She waved her hand over several kinds of cotton.
 Some I would never have called turquoise, more teal.
 I separated the colors but many people don’t.
 They are all in the same or similar range.
 This is useful if you want to paint the different colors of the sea for instance.

 The reason there is so much variation in opinion I believe is due in part to the stone itself.
 In order to mix it, we need to know what color we are aiming for.

 Turquoise is a mineral that is blue-green in color.
-The color of the stone varies from mostly blue to the greener hues and shades.
+The color of the stone varies from mostly blue to greener hues and shades.
 If you search online for images a variety of colors come up in the results.

 The dictionary definition for turquoise is that turquoise is a greenish-blue color and that it is also a stone of a greenish-blue color or sky blue.